-- 1 heaping Tbsp. fresh grated ginger
+- 1 Tablespoon fresh grated ginger

-- 1 tsp. sesame oil
+- 1 teaspoon sesame oil

-- 1/2 tsp. crushed red pepper flakes
+- 1/2 teaspoon crushed red pepper flakes optional

-- 1/2 tsp. sweet paprika
+- 1/4 teaspoon sweet paprika optional

-- 1/2 cup sugar
+- 1/2 cup granulated sugar

-- 1/4 tsp. onion powder
+- 1/4 teaspoon onion powder

-- 2 heaping Tbsp. green onions minced
+- 2 Tablespoons green onions minced

 To Make the Ribs

-Put everything but the meat into a Ziploc bag.
+- Put everything but the meat into a Ziploc bag.
 Seal the bag and shake to mix all ingredients.

-About two hours before you want to cook it, set the bag of marinated meat on the counter and allow it to come to room temperature.
+- About two hours before you want to cook it, set the bag of marinated meat on the counter and allow it to come to room temperature.

-To grill the ribs preheat a BBQ to high heat.
+- To grill the ribs preheat a BBQ to high heat.
 When it is good and hot, add the meat and cook for 1-2 minutes / side allowing good char marks to establish.

-Serve immediately with rice and dipping sauce.
+- Serve immediately with rice and dipping sauce.

 To Make the Dipping Sauce

-Stir all the sauce ingredients together and refrigerate until you are ready to use.
+- Stir all the sauce ingredients together and refrigerate until you are ready to use.
 The sauce is best if it as had at least 12 hours to develop.
 Leftover sauce keeps indefinitely in the refrigerator but will become very strong after a few months.
 We prize leftover sauce as a condiment for stir fry, a dip for almost any Asian food, and particularly for pot stickers.